Bentspoke Brewing Co, Braddon, Canberra, Australian Capital Territory © Visit Canberra

 Sip coffee at a Lonsdale Street café

-Get a caffeine kick before exploring Braddon at one of Lonsdale Street's many coffeeshops.
+Get a caffeine kick before exploring Braddon at one of Lonsdale Street's many coffee shops.
 Barrio Collective is a local favourite, serving up a menu of food and drinks that all follow the cafe's 'simple but delicious' philosophy.
 Crafting 14 different coffee blends, each roasted in Canberra, Lonsdale Street Roasters – based at the Lonsdale Street Eatery – regularly draws workers from the city, all committed to enjoying some of the best coffee in town.
 What started as a coffee-only affair has since transformed into a thriving café, so if you're feeling peckish, dip into the Eatery's other offerings such as its pastries or panini-bread sandwiches.

-Shop in the Ori building
+Shop in the Ori Building

 A refreshing assortment of small stores, known as the Lonsdale Street Traders, congregate in the sharply designed Ori Building.
 Here, you'll wander through sweet blooms and intricate terrariums at floral shops and peruse rows of homewares.
-Marvel at the originality of the ceramics, art prints, jewellrey and giftware on offer.
+Marvel at the originality of the ceramics, art prints, jewellery and giftware on offer.
 Purchase some Australian fashion to pack in your suitcase, or pop into a dessert shop for something sweet.

 Drink beer at Bentspoke

-With 21 beers on tap, you'd be hard pressed to find more locally brewed ales in one spot than at Bentspoke.
+With 18 different beers on tap, you'd be hard pressed to find more locally brewed ales in one spot than at Bentspoke.
 From lagers and ginger ciders through to pilsners, wheat beers and a choice of six Indian pale ales, the selection inspires beer lovers to stay a while at this double-storeyed microbrewery most.
 For super keen microbrewery fans, Bentspoke Travellers (AUD$65) are for sale: two-litre, refillable, pressurised containers that allow tap beer to travel with you.
 Wash down your drink with Bentspoke's range of brewery snacks, like spicy cauliflower bites and zucchini and mint fritters.

 Fine dine at eightysix restaurant